 The parameters discussed in this document are essential parameters for the design of physical layer and also satisfy IEEE 802.15.4w PAR.
 The proposal shall reference the relevant regulations.
 Devices implementing shall abide by regulations in the region it is operating.

+Additional information on the intended use-cases and channel models are presented in the LPWA Interest Group (IG) report that is available on mentor (DCN 15-17-0528-01)

 Proposal Criteria